 The tour will be directed and choreographed by Tony nominee Jeff Calhoun.

 In a statement director-choreographer Calhoun said, "I met Dolly Parton as a chorus kid dancing in the film 'The Best Little Whorehouse in Texas' only a few years after '9 to 5' was already a hit movie.
 It was a thrill to work with her then and an honor and privilege to be entrusted to direct and choreograph this exciting new tour of 9 to 5: The Musical."

-Joe Mantello (Wicked, Take Me Out) directed the Broadway staging, which Andy Blankenbuehler (In the Heights) choreographed.
+The co–choreographer for the tour is Lisa Stevens.
+The production will also feature scenic design by Ken Foy, costume design by five time Tony Award winner William Ivey Long, lighting design by Tony Award and Drama Desk Award winner Ken Billington, sound design by Steve Kennedy, orchestrations by Bruce Coughlin and music supervision by Stephen Oremus.
+Joe Mantello ( Wicked, Take Me Out) directed the Broadway staging, which Andy Blankenbuehler ( In the Heights) choreographed.
 The Broadway musical — based on the hit 1980 movie comedy about women in an oppressive office workplace — closed on Broadway Sept.
 6, 2009.
 The book was by Patricia Resnick, based on the screenplay that she co-wrote.
 Music and lyrics were by Dolly Parton, who wrote an entirely new score for the show (excluding the catchy title tune, of course).

 A cast album was released on Parton's own record label in summer 2009.

 The Broadway staging of 9 to 5 played 148 performances and 24 previews.
 Producer Robert Greenblatt is now taking his show on the road, with partners.